Search

 About Sudoku

-Our free online version of web Sudoku follows in the number puzzle's classic tradition, no pen or pencil needed!
-As you start the puzzle you can choose your Sudoku difficulty.
+Our free version of the web Sudoku game follows the tradition of number puzzles — no pen or pencil is needed!
+As you start the game, you can choose your Sudoku mode.
 We offer Sudoku for beginners, medium Sudoku, and Sudoku for experts.
-Additionally, the puzzle is updated every day giving you a new Sudoku challenge each and every day!
+Additionally, the puzzle is updated daily, giving you a new Sudoku every day!

 Sudoku History

-Number puzzles became popular in the late 1800s in France, when newspapers began to publish partially-filled number grids on their pages.
-The number puzzles were not the exact same as sudoku, though, because they contained some double-digit numbers and did not have sub-squares.
+These puzzles became popular in the late 1800s in France when newspapers began to include and publish partially filled number grids on their pages.
+The puzzles were not precisely the same as Sudoku, though, because they contained some double-digit numbers and did not have sub-squares.
 The rows and columns did, though, add up to the same number.

-These number puzzles disappeared around World War I, but reemerged in 1979 when an Indiana man named Howard Garns published the first modern Sudoku puzzle.
-His Sudoku used a 9x9 square, and all rows and columns needed to contain the numbers 1-9.
-Sudoku games were introduced in Japan five years later, where the number puzzles became immensely popular and were officially coined 'Sudoku.'
+These puzzles disappeared around World War I but reemerged in 1979 when an Indiana man named Howard Garns published the first modern Sudoku puzzle.
+His Sudoku used a 9x9 grid, and all rows and columns needed to have the numbers 1-9.
+Sudoku games were introduced in Japan five years later, when the number of puzzles became immensely popular and was officially coined 'Sudoku.'
 In 2004, The Times in London published its first daily Sudoku, reintroducing the Sudoku puzzle to Western culture.
 Sudoku quickly spread to newspapers all over the world, delighting users every single day.

-Of course, free online Sudoku that can be played at any time of day soon followed.
+Of course, our Sudoku that can be played at any time of day soon followed.

-The most basic technique for solving free online Sudoku is to use the scanning method.
-This involves picking a number and then looking at rows and columns across the grid containing that number.
-The goal is to look at all the boxes where the number can’t be placed, hopefully leaving the one box where it should be.
+The most basic solution technique for free Sudoku is to use the page scanning method.
+This involves picking a digit and looking at rows and columns across the grid containing that number.
+The best strategy is to look at all the boxes where the number can't be placed, leaving the one box where it should be.

-Scanning is especially effective when you’re looking at both rows and columns at the same time.
-In grids with many unfilled squares, this is often the only way to narrow down where to place a number.
+Scanning is especially effective when you're looking at both rows and columns at the same time.
+This is often the only way to narrow down where to enter a digit in grids with many unfilled boxes.

-This process of elimination is a fast, easy, and highly effective method to solve lower-level puzzles.
-Even when solving a hard puzzle, it’s a great opening move to fill in a good number of squares.
+This process of elimination is a fast and highly effective method to complete lower-level puzzles.
+Even when solving a hard puzzle, it's a great opening move to complete in many squares.

-However, there will come a point when the scanning method mentioned above won’t cut it.
+However, there will come a point when the scanning method mentioned above won't cut it.
 Here is where using pencil marking comes in.
-The idea is to use a pencil to fill a space with all possible number combinations.
-You’ll then analyze the whole board to figure out which number combinations work.
+The idea is to use a pencil to fill a space with all possible combinations.
+You'll then analyze the whole board to determine which number combinations work.

-One common problem you’ll encounter is a disjointed pair.
-This is when two numbers can only be placed in two squares, but you don’t know which number goes into which space.
-When such pairs are apparent, it’s called a naked pair.
-Otherwise, it’s referred to as a hidden pair.
+One common problem you'll encounter is a disjointed pair.
+This is when two digits can only be placed in two boxes, but you don't know which number goes into which space.
+When such pairs are apparent, it's called a naked pair.
+Otherwise, it's referred to as a hidden pair.

-While you can’t solve disjointed pairs directly on their own, you can use them to deduce where other numbers should be.
-For example, if you have three spaces left on a grid, and two of those is a disjointed pair, then you know the third number can only be placed on the remaining space.
+While you can't complete disjointed pairs directly alone, you can use them to deduce where other numbers should be.
+For example, if you have three spaces left on a grid, and two of those are a disjointed pair, then you know the third digit can only be placed on the remaining space.

 A very advanced approach for solving truly challenging puzzles is the X-Wing technique.
-This happens when the spaces you’re trying to solve form an X shape or are in the corners of an imaginary square.
-This gives you a new logic constraint that allows you to eliminate spaces further.
-While useful, the X pattern required for this technique is pretty rare in practice.
+This happens when the spaces you're trying to solve form an X shape or are in the corners of an imaginary square.
+This gives you a new logic constraint, allowing you to eliminate spaces further.
+While useful, the X pattern required for this technique is rare in practice.

 The Benefits of Playing Sudoku